Montarol/space_shooter/README.md

 This is a project made in python.
 You need to shoot monsters to win.
 But you have to be careful with asteroids that can kill you.
 You need to shoot down 5 ships.
+It was made on the pygame library.
+This is my 2nd project on this library.
+In the project I have several classes for the movement of players and their sprites.